Why Are Poinsettias The Official Christmas Flower?

 Then, place the stems in cold water.

-There are several blooms that can brighten your Christmas
+There are several other blooms that can brighten your Christmas.

 They come in a variety of colours such as white, red, pink, and purple.

-Personally, we love the snow-like colour of the white anemone for the holiday season.
+Personally, we love the snow-like quality of the white anemone for the holiday season.

 Other blooms you can use to decorate your home at Christmas are: